 The views expressed in this interview are those of the author and do not necessarily represent the views of any institution with which he is affiliated.

 Global Tuberculosis Report 2012 (Geneva: World Health Organization, 2012), http://www.who.int/tb/publications/global_report/en/index.html.

 “Landmark Meeting on Post-2015 TB Targets Held in Geneva,” World Health Organization, February 14, 2013, http://www.who.int/tb/features_archive/post_2015_targets_meeting/en/index.html.

 “WHO Monitoring of Xpert MTB/RIF Roll-out,” World Health Organization, http://www.who.int/tb/laboratory/mtbrifrollout/en/index.html.

 Michele D. Tameris et al, “Safety and Efficacy of MVA85A, a New Tuberculosis Vaccine, in Infants Previously Vaccinated with BCG: A Randomised, Placebo-controlled Phase 2b Trial,” Lancet (2013), http://www.thelancet.com/journals/lancet/article/PIIS0140-6736(13)60177-4/abstract.

 “Delhi Communique,” Government of India, Press Information Bureau, January 12, 2013, http://pib.nic.in/newsite/erelease.aspx?relid=91533.

-Sandra Ward is Director for Communications and Brand Development at NBR.
+This interview was conducted by Sandra Ward, Director for Communications and Brand Development at NBR.